markcarroll/makerspace/woodworking/_posts/2015-10-18-simple-end-table-in-a-weekend.md

 tags: [Furniture]
 ---

 This weekend I put together this end table.
-It is 2 feet high and measures 11&#8243; by 18&#8243;.
+It is 2 feet high and measures 11&Prime; by 18&Prime;.
 The wood cost around $10 from Home Depot and it only took a few hours to build.&nbsp;I needed something narrow but still useful to&nbsp;go in our bathroom.
 I think this worked out perfectly, and after staining it black, it looks just like what you get from IKEA.

 #### Materials needed:

 1 – 2 x 2 @ 8 feet long
 1 – 1 x 6 @ 6 feet long
 1 – 1 x 2 @ 4 feet long
-1-1/4&#8243; pocket hole screws
+1-1/4&Prime; pocket hole screws
 wood glue

 #### Equipment needed:

 You will need a Kreg Pocket Hole Jig of some kind.
-I recommend the Kreg K5, it is a great piece of kit, but if you don&#8217;t want to spend the money, they do smaller models all the way down to the Kreg Mini Jig.
+I recommend the Kreg K5, it is a great piece of kit, but if you don't want to spend the money, they do smaller models all the way down to the Kreg Mini Jig.

 #### Plan: